cameronvoell/fcrn/packages/api/README.md

 ## Features

-- Register a signer via Warpcast app deeplink + API
+- Register a Signer via Warpcast app deeplink + API
 - Fetch customized feeds or channels via the Neynar API
 - Publish to the Farcaster network via your registered Signer and direct Hub connection